MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/build-workspaces.md

 >
 #### Form Part Section List

 This pattern is used for **Form Part** forms containing a list.
 These lists are referenced within the Section Tabbed List TabPage in the Operational Workspace pattern.
+Any remaining uses of the deprecated **Hub Part Grid** pattern should migrate to the **Form Part Section List** pattern.

 - Design
     - Header Group (Group) \[0..1\]